DiegoLopesLima/validate/README.md

 ```

 ### data-ignore-case
 Accepts a boolean value to specify if field is case-insensitive.
-(Default:true)
+(Default:`true`)

 ### data-mask
 Accepts a mask to change the field value to the specified format.
 The mask should use the character groups of the regular expression passed to the <a href="#data-pattern">`data-pattern`</a> attribute.